Internet aesthetic: Weirdcore

-Weirdcore (also known as dreamcore) is an internet aesthetic emerging in the late 2010s characterized by early internet nostalgia blended with surreal, unsettling, and dreamlike visuals.
-It commonly features distorted VHS-style glitches and eerie landscapes as well as taking influence from the liminal space aesthetic.
+Weirdcore (as well as its subsection dreamcore) is an internet aesthetic emerging in the late 2010s characterized by early internet nostalgia blended with surreal, unsettling, and dreamlike visuals.
+It commonly features distorted VHS-style glitches and eerie landscapes, and takes influence from the liminal space aesthetic.
 The style gained popularity through platforms like TikTok.

 Cottagecore

 Cottagecore is an internet aesthetic celebrating a romanticized, rural, pastoral lifestyle with soft, natural colors, floral patterns, and handmade crafts.
 It gained prominence on platforms like Tumblr and TikTok in the late 2010s and early 2020s, emphasizing sustainability and escapism from urban life.

 Goblincore

 Goblincore is an internet aesthetic and subculture inspired by the folklore of goblins, centered on the celebration of natural ecosystems usually considered less beautiful by conventional norms, such as soil, animals, and second-hand objects.

-Dark Academia
+Dark academia

-Dark Academia is an internet aesthetic emerging in the mid-to-late 2010s, inspired by classic literature, academic settings, and Gothic architecture.
+Dark academia is an internet aesthetic emerging in the mid-to-late 2010s, inspired by classic literature, academic settings, and Gothic architecture.
 It features muted earth tones, vintage fashion, and themes of intellectualism, melancholy, and existentialism.
-Popularized through social media platforms like Tumblr and TikTok during the 2010s.
+It was popularized through social media platforms like Tumblr and TikTok during the 2010s.